 - Hotel Vista Oceana – Oceanfront budget-friendly hotel overlooking Sayulita Beach.

 Best boutique hotels ($50-150+)

 - Petit Hotel Hafa – A vibrant Mexican-Moroccan style boutique hotel with a boho rooftop terrace in the heart of Sayulita.

 - Aurinko Bungalows – Rustic, airy bungalows in the center of town with discounted surf equipment and an on-site yoga studio.

-1. Wake up early for pictures at the colorful flag street (“Slap Street”)
+1. Take photos at the colorful Flag Street (“Slap Street”)

 Coming here to walk under the flags is a popular thing to do in Sayulita for first-time visitors.
-Everyone has to get there picture taken under the flags!
+Everyone has to get their picture taken under the flags!
 Though if you do, you best go early!
-After 10 am, it will start getting pretty busy as the tourists arrive for a day of sight-seeing and surfing.
+After 10 am, it will start getting pretty busy as the tourists arrive for a day of sightseeing and surfing.